cewi/cakephp-tb-starter/README.md

 ```

 ###Bake-Templates
 just add -t Cewi/CakeTbStarter to your bake commands.
+The templates rely on the layouts provided by the FriendsOfCake/bootstrap-ui Plugin (above).
+See there how to include them.